gniewomir/nestjs-oauth-authorization-server/docs/DDD-tasks.md

         * If my `Goal` is getting jacked
             * And part of it is to dead-lift
                 * This `Task` is doable only in the `Context` of the gym
-* **FUTURE**: Example of the dead-lift/gym leads to the concept of `RoutineTask`?
-Which is repeatable and which might add to i.e., morning routine

 ## Solution